It’s no surprise that I love pasta and Cheesy Manicotti with Italian Sausage Tomato Sauce is a great fall/winter comfort food.

 If you have read any of my meal-planning posts, you know that Meatless Monday is a theme I use often and on regular rotation.

 If you are a friend of Living Large in A Small House you have access to all of my FREE Reproducibles that are in my Resource Library.
 It includes some meal-planning ideas.

 If you are pressed for time, there is nothing wrong with browning the meat and adding a good jar of spaghetti sauce to it.

 This recipe would be a good option if you do any make-ahead meal prep.
-For us, it makes enough for several meals so once I make it I put the leftovers in containers, cover them with plastic wrap, and then aluminum foil and freeze them.
+For us, it makes enough for several meals so once I make it I put the leftovers in glass containers, cover them and freeze them.